hupe1980/cdk-mwaa/API.md

 ### DagStorageConfigOptions <a name="DagStorageConfigOptions" id="cdk-mwaa.DagStorageConfigOptions"></a>

-Configuration options for S3 path storage.
+Configuration options for DAG storage.

 #### Initializer <a name="Initializer" id="cdk-mwaa.DagStorageConfigOptions.Initializer"></a>